Quality Assurance and Drug Management Programs

 |Additional CVS Health opioid changes for standard Med D formularies*||

 *Patients in active cancer treatment, patients with sickle cell disease, Long Term Care (LTC) residents,

 patients in hospice or palliative care and Buprenorphine for Medication Assisted Treatment (MAT) are exempt from these edits

 We request that providers respond timely to pharmacy requests for additional information related to opioid safety alerts.
 Please ensure your on-call staff is aware and responds with a sense of urgency to pharmacy outreach.
 This will avoid delays in needed drug therapy.

-If you have questions, please call the CVS/caremark Help Desk number on your patient’s Clover Health member ID card.
+If you have questions, please call the CVS Caremark Customer Care number on your Clover member ID card.
 For PPO plans, call 1-855-479-3657.
 For HMO plans, call 1-844-232-2316.

 Medication Therapy Management